 The curriculum includes an integrated approach to liturgical music in which the students learn both Reform repertoire and traditional nusach, along with liturgy and modal theory for Shabbat, High Holy Days, Festivals, and Life Cycles.
 Students study musicianship, guitar, piano, conducting, composition, and arranging; Judaica and text courses including Bible, Midrash, Philosophy, and History; and professional development courses in education, counseling, and music technology.
 Students are assigned practica (mini-recitals) during the 2nd, 3rd, and 4th years culminating in a Senior Recital (based on a thesis) during the 5th year.
 Students also have the option of taking one additional year of course work in order to earn a Master of Arts in Religious Education.

 The Year-in-Israel Program is mandatory for all first-year cantorial students.
 Matriculation into the Year-in-Israel Program is conditioned upon passing a Hebrew language competency examination, demonstrating the equivalent of at least two years of college-level Hebrew.
 Learn more >

-The curriculum of the Certification Program of the Debbie Friedman School of Sacred Music trains cantors for the diverse demands of the 21st century congregation.
-Students will prepare to become clergy partners in their congregations, as well as members of the American Conference of Cantors.
+The curriculum of the Debbie Friedman School of Sacred Music trains cantors for the diverse demands of the 21st-century cantorate.
+Students prepare to become full-fledged clergy partners in congregations.
+Learn more >